icaoberg/docker-omero.searcher/README.md

 ## Overview

 This Dockerfile prepares a container with OMERO.searcher local client.

-This is not a container for the OMERO.searcher plugin for OMERO.
+:warning: This is not a container for an OMERO instance with the OMERO.searcher plugin.

 ### OMERO.searcher Local Client